 I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

-- Instant Pot Duo 6 qt.
-7 in 1 – this is the pressure cooker I have, I highly recommend it!
+Here is the pressure cooker I have – Instant Pot Duo 6 qt.
+7 in 1 – I highly recommend it!

-- Instant Pot Accessories – this is a great bundle and will save you $ instead of buying them separately.
+This is a bundle of accessories and will save you $ instead of buying them separately.
+Instant Pot Accessories

 Do you have a question I didn’t answer?
 Please tell me!
 I would love to add an answer to my Instant Pot Quick Reference Guide!
 Your questions need answers!